Spring Storm Will Bring Rain, Wind and Snow to SoCal

 It's not quite April yet, but some much-needed spring showers are on the way early Monday morning to water flowers at the SoCal coasts, blow breezes through the mountains and deserts, and drop snow at high elevations.

-Clouds can already be spotted in parts of the region Sunday afternoon, but Oscar attendees don't need to worry about gowns or suits getting ruined in the rain.
-The earliest we'll see any drizzle is about 11 p.m., and the heavier rain is set to start right around Monday's commute.
+Clouds were already spotted in parts of the region Sunday afternoon, but Oscar attendees didn't need to worry about gowns or suits getting ruined in the rain.
+The earliest drizzle appeared around 11 p.m., with heavier rain set to start right around Monday's commute.

-The downpour will come in two rounds, with a short break in the middle.
+The downpour will come in two rounds, with a break in the middle.

 Here's when and where to expect the heavy rain as you head out the door Monday morning:

-- The Inland Empire and Orange County will start to see rain around 8 a.m., continuing until 3 p.m.
-They'll see a break in the clouds until 4 p.m., when water will return and continue to fall until 5 a.m.
+- Orange County will start to see rain around 8 a.m., continuing until 2 p.m.
+They'll see a break in the clouds until 8 p.m., when water will return and continue to fall until 4 a.m.
+Tuesday.

+- The Inland Empire will see rain from about 9 a.m. to 4 p.m., with a longer break until 9 p.m. when rain resumes and continues until 4 a.m.
 Tuesday.

 The biggest chance for thunderstorms comes in the afternoon.